mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/commit-message-conventions.md

 * `scope`: an optional short identifier of the scope of the commit contents
 * `title`: a short, single line statement of the commit contents and purpose

 All the capturing groups are optional as not all conventions support all of these fields.
-These groups are read by name when the regular expression is evaluated and their values are used as structured informations for various purposes by Nyx.
+These groups are read by name when the regular expression is evaluated and their values are used as structured information for various purposes by Nyx.

 For example, the [Conventional Commits](https://www.conventionalcommits.org/) expression is `(?m)^(?<type>[a-zA-Z0-9_]+)(!)?(\((?<scope>[a-z ]+)\))?:( (?<title>.+))$(?s).*` and as you can see it has all the named capturing groups.